refugees and forced displacement

 According to the United Nations High Commissioner for Refugees (UNHCR) Filippo Grandi we are witnessing the largest forced displacement of our times.
 As of November 2017 there are 66 million forcibly displaced people globally; a 70% increase compared to 2008.
 On an annual average since 2008 an additional 21.5 million have been forcibly displaced due to climate change every year since 2008.
 With growing frequency of conflicts including in Syria, Myanmar, South Sudan, Yemen, Burundi, Ukraine, and Venezuela, just to name a few, the numbers will continue to rise significantly.

-The initiative is a project of the Equal Justice Working Group led by Christina Hollenback and is co-chaired by NEXUS members Christine Mendonca, and Negar Tayyar.
+The initiative is a project of the Working Group Toward Equal Justice led by Christina Hollenback and is co-chaired by NEXUS Members Christine Mendonca, and Negar Tayyar.